The Carpet and Wallpaper Installer

 “I think I can help you,” the old man finally said.

-He took a checkbook out of his pocket, asked Roy his name, and wrote out a check.
-Folding it, he placed it in Roy’s hand.
+He took a checkbook out of his pocket, asked Roy his name, and wrote out a check, placed it into an envelope, sealed it, and placed it in Roy’s hand.

 “Take this check.
 It may help just a little.
-We can meet here one year from now, and at the same time.
+We can meet here exactly one year from now, April 21, and at the same time.
 And then, you can pay me back.”

-Roy put the folded check in his pocket.
+Roy put the envelope in his pocket.
 The two shook hands and parted company.

 Return Home

-When Roy returned home, he took the check out of his pocket, unfolded and looked at it.
+When Roy returned home, he took the envelope out of his pocket, opened it, took out and looked at the check.

 “YAHOOOOO!!!
 I CAN’T BELIEVE THIS!”
 Roy shouted out loud.
 “Now all my problems are solved!”